hocuscodus/qed-lang/_tutorial/28-expand-tag.md

 {% include sandboxframe.html qedsrc="tutorial/expand12.qed" code="65" gui="97" height="170px" %}

 If you intend to use 100% of one dimension, you are not obligated to define percentages in the UI elements where the total is 100%.
 You may have a greater total.
 QED will convert them into percentages.
-That allows for "weights" or "parts" (which you may have seen in other technologies) to be used instead of percentages.
+That allows for "weights" or "parts" (which you may have seen in other languages) to be used instead of percentages.
 Let's say you want three "parts" of the empty space for the "Hello" rectangle and two for the "World!" rectangle.
 Just use these numbers in the right dimension (horizontal in this case).
 This time the vertical expansion will be nullified (which now requires an `expand: 0` tag in the ", " rectangle).
 Let's also center "Hello" and "World!" to make it look better.

 {% include sandboxframe.html qedsrc="tutorial/expand13.qed" code="65" gui="97" height="170px" %}